-In May 2018, Arch engaged Nucro Technics in Scarborough, Ontario to complete the preclinical toxicology and pharmacology studies to support the IND application for Metablok.
+In May 2018, Arch contracted out the preclinical toxicology and pharmacology studies to support the IND application for Metablok.

-In August 2018, Arch engaged Dalton Pharma Services (Dalton) to perform the good manufacturing practice (GMP) campaign for Metablok.
-Dalton will be responsible for the GMP preparation and filling of Metablok into glass vials through to the release of a clinical drug product.
+In August 2018, Arch contracted a third party manufacturer to perform the good manufacturing practice (GMP) campaign for Metablok.
+The manufacturer was responsible for the GMP preparation and filling of Metablok into glass vials through to the release of a clinical drug product.
 The clinical drug product will then form part of the intravenous kits that will be used to support the Phase I human trial to evaluate Metablok's safety and pharmacokinetic profile.
 The Phase I trial will serve as a precursor to future Phase II clinical trials to test Metablok's efficacy for several indications.